Ritunjay-11/langchainqna/README.md

-# Discovering Inconsistencies: A deep dive with OpenAI models
+# Discovering inconsistencies: A deep dive with OpenAI models

+## The tool

 This is a langchain app that allows you to chat with your PDF.
 It is built using streamlit.